A bad credit score can be a severe disadvantage for your small business. It could prevent you from getting a small business loan when you need it.

 Your credit standing is determined to a large extent by your FICO score.
 This score ranges from 300 to 850.

 Here’s a guideline about credit score:

 A higher score signifies that you have a good credit history and are more likely to repay your debts on time.
-It’s crucial that you understand what determines a good credit score.
+Therefore, it’s crucial that you understand what determines a good credit score.

 But if you have a bad credit score, then that’s a whole other story.
-Lenders don’t usually work with business owners that have a bad credit score, so learning how to improve it is crucial.
+Traditional lenders don’t usually work with business owners with a bad credit score, so learning how to improve it is crucial.

 Here’s how you can work on improving your score:

-Bad credit can prevent you from getting money when you need it.
-This can lead to missed opportunities and could hold back your company’s growth.
+Many business owners think bad credit can prevent them from getting money when they need it.
+This can lead to missed opportunities and could hold back their company’s growth.

-For example, if the demand for your products or services is seasonal, the lack of funds could result in a situation where you are unable to pay salaries or meet your administrative expenses.
-This could be solved with a loan, but what happens if you have bad credit?
+For example, if the demand for your products or services is seasonal, the lack of funds could result in a situation where you cannot pay salaries or meet your administrative expenses.
+Of course, a loan could solve this problem, but what happens if you have bad credit?

 Does it mean that it is impossible to get a loan if you have bad credit?